MIT-Emerging-Talent/ET6-CDSP-group-deqo-repo/0_domain_study/systems_thinking_approach.md

 Inequities: Wealth, urban–rural, and regional disparities concentrate under-5 morbidity/mortality .

-💭 Mental ModelsWhat beliefs and values keep the system in place?
+## 💭 Mental Models: What beliefs and values keep the system in place?

 FGM cultural norms: Seen as a rite of passage, prerequisite for marriage, and a marker of purity/honor → perpetuating near-universal practice despite health risks.